Joel Berry II: Senior season (2017–18)

-In his Senior year, Berry led the Tar Heels to the ACC tournament final.
-Despite losing in the second round of the NCAA tournament, he averaged 17.1 points and 3.2 assists per game and had 93 three-pointers.
+In his senior year, Berry led the Tar Heels to the ACC tournament final.
+Despite losing in the second round of the 2018 NCAA tournament, he averaged 17.1 points and 3.2 assists per game and had 93 three-pointers.
 He was named the winner of the Dean Smith Most Valuable Player award at the 2017–18 UNC men's basketball awards ceremony, and was one of eight finalists for the James E. Sullivan Award, which is presented by the Amateur Athletic Union (AAU) to the top amateur athlete in the United States.
 He was also voted a third team All-American by the National Association of Basketball Coaches (NABC).
 Berry earned this distinction just two weeks after being named a 2018 first team All-ACC selection.

 Professional career

 South Bay Lakers (2018–2019)

-After going undrafted in the 2018 NBA draft, Berry played with the Los Angeles Lakers summer league team, and they signed him to an NBA contract afterwards.
-On October 8, 2018, he was waived by the Lakers after appearing in three preseason games.
+After going undrafted in the 2018 NBA draft, Berry played with the Los Angeles Lakers' Summer League team, and they signed him to an NBA contract afterwards.
+On October 8, 2018, he was waived by the Lakers after appearing in three pre-season games.
 He was subsequently signed by the Lakers' G League affiliate, the South Bay Lakers.
 On March 2, 2019, Berry was removed from the active roster by the Lakers due to a season-ending injury.

 Greensboro Swarm (2019–2020)

-The Greensboro Swarm, the NBA G League affiliate of the Charlotte Hornets, on September 27, 2019 acquired the rights to Joel Berry II in a trade with the South Bay Lakers (Los Angeles Lakers affiliate).
+The Greensboro Swarm, the NBA G League affiliate of the Charlotte Hornets, on September 27, 2019, acquired the rights to Berry in a trade with the South Bay Lakers (Los Angeles Lakers affiliate).
 In return, the Swarm sent its second-round selection in the 2019 NBA G League draft (No. 40 overall) to South Bay.
-On March 6, 2020, Berry scored a career high 44 points on 17-for-29 shooting from the field and 8-for-15 from three to go along with two assists and three rebounds in the Greensboro Swarm's 134–129 loss to the Erie Bayhawks.
+On March 6, 2020, Berry scored a career-high 44 points on 17-for-29 shooting from the field and 8-for-15 from three to go along with two assists and three rebounds in the Greensboro Swarm's 134–129 loss to the Erie Bayhawks.